canjs/canjs/docs/can-guides/topics/testing/testing.md

 This technique is useful for testing code using models, but it can be used to test any code that uses a function or property _exported directly_ from another module.

-## Custom elements
+## Components

-Custom elements are the glue that holds CanJS applications together—connecting ObservableObjects to the DOM, handling events triggered by user interaction, interfacing with third-party libraries, and many other things.
+Components are the glue that holds CanJS applications together—connecting observables to the DOM, handling events triggered by user interaction, interfacing with third-party libraries, and many other things.

 There are different challenges to testing each of these responsibilities.
 These are discussed in the sections below.

-### ObservableObject
+### Properties

-All of the techniques described in [guides/testing#ObservableObjects Testing ObservableObjects] can be used for testing a StacheElement by creating an instance of the custom element:
+All of the techniques described in [guides/testing#Observables Testing Observables] can be used for testing a component’s properties by creating an instance of the component:

 @sourceref ./custom-elements-observable-object.html
 @highlight 12,30-43,51,only